ozoidemi/ePaper_guest_dashboard/README.md

 From that perspective, an straight but offset connector at the bottom migth be the best bet.

 FYI: These pictures aren't mine.
-They are here just to illustrate the kind of look I'd go for.
+They are here just to illustrate the kind of look I'd go after.

 ![Image](https://github.com/user-attachments/assets/2d5c4c79-645e-4da3-a7ba-aa9d328ff006)